httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. Let parameters be an empty, ordered map.
 2. While input_string is not empty:
    1. If the first character of input_string is not ";", exit the loop.
-   2. Consume a ";" character from the beginning of input_string.
+   2. Consume the ";" character from the beginning of input_string.
    3. Discard any leading SP characters from input_string.
    4. Let param_name be the result of running Parsing a Key ({{parse-key}}) with input_string.
    5. Let param_value be Boolean true.